Robust Pareto Set Identification with Contaminated Bandit Feedback: A Robust Learning Algorithm

-\begin{rem} The difference between the sampling round numbers of any two arms in $S$ cannot be larger than $1$ since the algorithm selects the arm with the largest statistical bias at the sampling step.
+\begin{rem} The difference between the sampling round numbers of any two arms in $S$ cannot be larger than $1$ since the algorithm selects the arm with the largest statistical bias at each sampling phase.